New Corona variant B.1.640.2 from Cameroon discovered in France

 Corona variant B.1.640.2: Mutations such as N501Y and E484K have been detected in the new mutant

 According to the study, the already known mutations N501Y and E484K should also be found in the new Corona variant B.1.640.2.
 For example, N501Y has previously been detected in the alpha variant.
-One of the unique features of N501Y is that it binds more tightly to human cells, making it easier for it to spread around the body.
+One of the special features of N501Y is that it binds more strongly to human cells, making it easier for it to spread around the body.

 Corona variant from Cameroon: German doctor gives an assessment of the corona mutant B.1.640.2